Artifact-Virtual/artifact_lab/README.md

 - **All-in-One**: All data and config consolidated in `workspace_manager/`.
 - **Dotfile Support**: Analytics and visualization include dotfiles (e.g., `.gitignore`).
 - **Live indexing and visualization** system that maintains an evolving context as your codebase grows.
 This enables up-to-date analytics and visual feedback, ensuring that changes and dependencies are always reflected in real time.
+- **Amenzia VPN Integration**: Provides a fully invisible, encrypted network layer for all lab operations, guaranteeing robust privacy and security.

 ## Directory Structure